 The federal government may not have any options left for borrowers who are already behind on payments, but thanks to the Hardest Hit Fund®, residents of 18 states and the District of Columbia may have options through their state governments.

 For example, in North Carolina, the NC Foreclosure Prevention Fund can offer financial assistance to homeowners who are going through a temporary financial hardship.
 Through this program, government funds can cover mortgage payments while the homeowner is working to secure new income.
 The fund also offers principal reduction services to those who have secured income but are still struggling to pay.

 To see a list of states with similar programs and to assess your eligibility, visit the MHA’s HHF information page.

 They don't tend to put it front and center on their marketing materials, but lenders are open to working with borrowers to behind on mortgage payments to help them avoid foreclosure.
 After all, if your house goes into foreclosure, you don't make any more payments.
-To keep this from happening, your lender may work with you in one of the following ways.
+To keep this from happening, your mortgage lender may work with you in one of the following ways.

 Developing a repayment plan.

 This is like a payment plan that you might work out with a credit card company if you’re behind on mortgage payments.
-Your lender will help you figure out how much you can afford to pay each month and use that information to create a strategy that lets you work toward getting current.
+Your lender will help you figure out how much you can afford to pay each month and use that information to create a strategy that lets you work toward getting current on your mortgage payment.

 Drawing up a mortgage modification strategy.